2. What should I know before I take RIXADONE?

 older people)

-dementia or Lewy body dementia.
-Older people suffering dementia may be at increased
+dementia or Lewy body dementia - older people suffering dementia may be at increased

 risk of stroke or death with RIXADONE

-signs of high blood sugar
+to urinate are common signs of high blood sugars

 epilepsy, seizures or fits